bryanstearns/bryanstearns.github.io/_posts/2019-08-26-heart-attack.md

 TL;DR: I had a heart attack; looks like I’m gonna be fine.

-Updated 8/29: TL;DR: I'm home, feeling fine; more details added, too.
+Updated 8/29: TL;DR: I'm home, feeling fine; more details added, too.<!--more-->

 Monday of last week we learned that our basement floor will need to be jackhammered up to replace a broken sewer pipe under it, so I started moving stuff out of the basement to get ready.
 Up the stairs to the garage.
 Including a bunch of boxes of books.
 Sometime afterward, I noticed my chest felt a little tight - I figured I was just unused to that kind of work lately.